borglab/gtsam.org/_posts/2026-08-20-cuda-backend.md

 | 88 cameras | 3.398 s | 0.390 s | **8.72×** |
 | 135 cameras | 4.438 s | 0.558 s | **7.95×** |

-So the bottom line for the fully GPU-resident SfM implementation is simple: **about 8–10× faster** than the best GTSAM CPU path on these benchmarks.
+The result for the fully GPU-resident SfM implementation is simple: **about 8–10× faster** than the best GTSAM CPU path on these benchmarks.
 It used to be 20x faster, but [we have also made SfM on the CPU much faster](https://github.com/borglab/gtsam/pull/2695) :-)

-## The bottom line
+## Putting it all together

 FAST-Sync, exact Lie-group Jacobians, and CUDA acceleration improve different parts of pose-graph optimization: FAST-Sync puts PGO In a better starting place; exact Jacobians improve individual Levenberg-Marquardt steps, cutting the number of rejected steps; and, the CUDA backend then makes every linear solve much faster.